15 Types of Coaching Inside and Outside The Workplace

 In its simple form, coaching is a way of encouraging people to grow and reach their dreams.
 When assessing and improving your life goals, the aim of coaching is to help the client make the necessary adjustments for success.

-Here are 15 different coaching approaches that can be used both in the workplace and outside the workplace.
+Here are 15 different kinds of coaching approaches that can be used both in the workplace and outside the workplace.
+You can also check out our ultimate guide to different types of coaching in the workplace.

 Types of coaching in the workplace